DLM-IBM/glossary/index.md

 ### auto-deploy
 {: #x7494379}

+- An automated process that retrieves and packages build output, and then moves that output to another location so that users can run or test it.
 - To automatically retrieve and package build output, then move that output to another location for users to run or test it.
-- An automated process that retrieves and packages build output, and then moves that output to another location so that users can run or test it.

 ### availability zone
 {: #x7018171}

-A location within a region that {{site.data.keyword.containerlong}} runs in.
+A location within a region that IBM Containers runs in.

 ## B